 Under the 1961 Suicide Act, anyone found guilty of assisting another to end their life could face a maximum of fourteen years’ imprisonment.
 In 2015, the House of Commons debated but rejected a proposal from Rob Marris MP, which would have legalised assisted dying for those who are likely to die within six months, by 330 votes to 118.

-Phil Newby’s case differs from the proposed case that Paul Lamb, My Death, My Decision’s patron, intends to bring forward, as Phil intends to follow the successful approach which overturned the law on assisted dying in Canada and was intended to underline in the landmark Omid T case, before he passed away.
+Phil Newby’s case differs from the proposed case that Paul Lamb, My Death, My Decision’s patron, intends to bring forward, as Phil intends to follow the successful approach which overturned the law on assisted dying in Canada and was intended to underline in the landmark Omid T case, before he ended his life at Lifecircle in Switzerland.
 This means that, if granted permission, the UK’s most senior judges will be invited to comprehensively review the evidence on assisted dying, before ruling on its compatibility under the Human Rights Act 1998.

 Phil Newby has issued a letter to the Justice Secretary and received a response, but is asking for support from the public to cover experts’ expenses and legal fees before he can progress.
 He has already raised over £18,000.